 Which teams will likely advance to the Semifinals in #UCLFantasy? #MD9 #ChampionsLeague pic.twitter.com/SxT4A7JBQU

 — Fantasy Football Reports (@FplReports) April 11, 2023

 Of course, you can use your own probabilities based on who you think goes through.
 The important thing is to realize that not all teams have equal chances of qualifying for the next round.

 So, when you consider this in your squad selection for the quarterfinals, it can help you minimize the number of potential transfers you will have to make when your players get eliminated.

-Try to get 15 starters into your squad.
-Substitutions are a vital piece of UCL fantasy success.
-So, when transferring players out, prioritize to transfer out players that got eliminated.
+Try to get 15 starters into your UCL Fantasy squad.
+Substitutions are a vital piece of success in UCL Fantasy.
+So, when transferring players out, prioritize transferring out players that got eliminated.

-Try to get 4 active players into your bench, you will appreciate the possibility of 4 available substitutions later during matchday.
+Try to get 4 active players into your bench, you will appreciate the possibility of 4 available substitutions later during the matchday 9.

 And, of course, avoid -4 point hits if possible – you do not want to take unnecessary losses if you do not need to.

 There are just 8 teams in the UCL Fantasy quarterfinals – so there are fewer “quality players” that are able to score 4+ points and repay the -4 point hit.